 Another option is campgrounds that are open on a first-come, first-served basis.
 Booking months ahead isn’t required, but it’s a good idea to check with the campground to get tips on the best time to show up in order to snag a site.

-There are other options, too.
 Unless you want to get in touch with your inner feral animal, avoid dispersed camping (no facilities) and primitive sites (pit toilets).
-You’ll be more comfortable in a developed campground, so look for one with flush toilets and running water.
+Most first-time campers are more comfortable in a developed campground, so look for one with flush toilets and running water.
 It’s also worth verifying that you have treated water coming out of a spigot.
-Natural water sources introduce added complexity and health risks.
+Natural water sources introduce the added complexity water treatment to avoid health risks.